 - c.
-Employee Eligible for Retirement: If the employee is no longer employed by the State, or is preparing to retire from the State, your agency must request full payment from employee's contribution share owed.
-Agency may enter into a written agreement to reimburse the contributions amount the employees owes, the term of the agreement shall not exceed twelve months, unless written permission for a longer period is obtained from the Director of the Financial Control Division. - 3.
-Your agency must collect from the employee the employee's contribution share and record to 139901 Payroll Receivables.
+Employee: If the employee is no longer employed by the State, or is preparing to retire from the State, your agency must request full payment of the employee's contribution owed.
+Agency may enter into a written agreement with the employees to reimburse the amount owed, the term of the agreement shall not exceed twelve months, unless written permission for a longer period is obtained from the Director of the Financial Control Division. - 3.
+If the agency does not pay the employee contributions, the agency must collect from the employee the employee's contribution amount and record any collections in the 139901 Payroll Receivables.
 Therefore, if the non-current employee does not voluntarily agree in writing to pay his or her share of the contributions, or the current employee does not agree to a voluntary salary reduction, your agency is required to seek a declaratory judgment that such amounts are owed by the employee and to use the garnishment process to enforce the judgment. - 4.
-Prepare Operating Transfer in SHARE to remit payment to PERA - a.
+Prepare Operating Transfer in SHARE to remit payment to PERA. - a.
 Step 1.
 If any contributions should have been made in a prior fiscal year, prepare a Request to Pay Prior Year Bill (see section FIN 4.2) for the employer's and employee's contribution and interest portion.
 PERA's cost schedule can cover multiple fiscal years.
 A Request for Prior Year Bills is not required for each fiscal year.
 Only submit one request with all the years noted on the single request but only reference the last fiscal year for budget.
 Example: Agency owes for contributions 2014-2021 Agency will submit a 2021 Request to Pay Prior Year Bill. - b.
 Step 2.
 After receiving Request to Pay Prior Year Approval, submit the Operating Transfer, attach numerous documents to the OPR including 1) Approved Request to Pay Prior year Request, 2) PERA unremitted contribution letter for employee, and 3) PERA Cost Schedule for Unremitted Contributions.
 If a payment plan was created the deposit or loan information is required also.
 PERA Accounting String: Business unit 36600, fund 60605, department code 0000000000, account code 291900, sub account 2919000003) - c.
 Step 3.
 Employee contribution share As payments are received, deposit payments received from the employee should be recorded in SHARE, crediting account code 139901 (Payroll Receivables).